 “My single piece of advice is that job candidates are able to explain their design process by extracting it from their project work and explaining it in detail.
 Then, tie that design process back into specific projects — both the design process and the final product are critical,” said Fuzzy Math Co-founder Mark Baldino.
 In other words, when showcasing UX work, tell a complete story; don’t only show the final mockups.

 Additionally, express how you and your team came to specific UX decisions throughout your process.
-Nick Leonard, a UX Designer at Fuzzy Math who participates in portfolio review and interviewing during our hiring process advises that simply saying, “We decided a voice-based interface would work well,” doesn’t convey product design skills.
+Nick Leonard, a UX Designer at Fuzzy Math who participates in UX portfolio reviews and interviewing during our hiring process advises that simply saying, “We decided a voice-based interface would work well,” doesn’t convey product design skills.
 Instead, he recommends you say something like, “We saw in our research that many target users suffered from arthritis and had difficulty using standard mice and keyboards, so we explored voice input as a potential solution that would be easier to use.”
 Finally, show what the final deliverables were, along with any relevant outcomes (Did the stakeholders use it?
 Any metrics?).

 As the job seeker, it is important that you do competitive research; delve into understanding your peers who are applying for the same positions you are.
-How do their portfolios compare to yours?
+How do their UX portfolios compare to yours?
 Do you need to enhance yours by adding visual effects, taking away content, smoothing over transitions, etc.?
 The need for differentiation is great, especially given the number of budding (and experienced) UX designers out there.
 Mark said, “The market is being flooded with entry level UX talent from accelerator programs — competition is intense.
 People should approach their portfolio from the eyes of the potential employer who might be looking at hundreds of job candidates’ portfolios.”
 Therefore, include examples of internships or pro bono work you’ve done, or emphasize your academic background.
 These are areas where you can potentially set yourself apart from the rest.

 Once you’ve obtained a solid understanding of who you’re up against, research the companies you want to work for.
 “Fuzzy Math is a standalone UX firm, so we’re afforded the ability to be technology agnostic and always have multiple projects going at the same time.
 Other companies might be doing UX in support of a single product, while still others might be doing UX in support of a technology.
 For example, if a development shop has added a UX team, that team could have their UX decisions guided in certain ways by that technology.
 These differences will heavily influence your role, your day-to-day work life, the type of UX you’re doing, and most likely your overall job satisfaction,” Ben said.
 By researching the various types of UX employers, you will be better prepared to answer the kinds of questions they will ask you during an interview.
 This research will also help you ask them insightful questions about the work environment, culture, products, processes, and more.

 They say in basketball, You miss 100 percent of the shots you don’t take.
-Well, if you’re offered a shot at a UX design firm, even if it’s not the shot you wanted to take, you could score big in the end.
+Well, if you’re offered a shot at a UX design job, even if it’s not the shot you wanted to take, you could score big in the end.
 Here are a handful of positive takeaways: Many UX design firms offer paid internships, which serve as a trial period for both you and the firm itself, as well as an opportunity for you to add professional UX work to your portfolio.
 Beyond that, you will likely learn valuable lessons via your work with real clients and an experienced team of UX designers who are willing to help you become a stronger designer.
 Finally, if all goes exceedingly well, you might come out of your internship with a job offer — some members of our own team came to us through internships!

-5. Specify your field of expertise
+5. Specify your field of expertise.

 If your portfolio includes a lot of work in various UX disciplines, such as user research, information architecture (IA) and interface design (UI/IxD), or even into visual design or code, etc., try to convey where your job interests lie.
 Do you want to be a generalist and do it all?
 Or would you prefer to focus on one or two subsets?

-“UX Designer positions at Fuzzy Math are focused on information architecture, interaction design, and overall product and service strategy,” Nick said.
+“UX designer positions at Fuzzy Math are focused on information architecture, interaction design, and overall product and service strategy,” Nick said.
 “When reviewing candidates for these positions, we tend to look for areas where these are in focus in their portfolios.
 Front-end development, visual design, and content strategy are great skills to have, but secondary to the core areas within our focus for a UX team.”

-“Instead of pretending to be perfect, highlight what you’ve learned from past setbacks, even if it was the result of a mistake or oversight.” – Carl
+“Instead of pretending to be perfect, highlight what you’ve learned from past setbacks, even if it was the result of a mistake or oversight.”

 Your portfolio is a great venue for showing us your resilience after meeting with those painful “oops!” moments throughout the UX process, which we’ve all experienced.
 Use your UX skills to tell a story about what went wrong, how you fixed it, and what you learned from this lesson.

-7. Demonstrate your first-class communication skills
+7. Show off your first-class communication skills.

 Nothing is more frustrating than seeing a project become delayed due to poor communication skills.
 Working with clients and creating products that are effortlessly friendly to users both require an innate set of skills revolving around communication: writing, speaking, listening, and understanding.
-We’re not saying to write a novel within your portfolio, but make sure that whatever content you do have is clear, concise, and to the point.
+We’re not saying to write a novel within your UX portfolio, but make sure that whatever content you do have is clear, concise, and to the point.
 It should also be easy to comprehend and grammatically correct.
 Baldino has said before that “writing is an essential part of any job, and perhaps it’s even more important for a UXer.”
 As further emphasis to this point, Ben said, “We have actually requested writing samples from people we have interviewed before, and those writing samples went a long way to bringing them on board.”